 Take your pick

 Write down what’s on your mind.
 This is an obvious one, if you’re familiar with GTD at all.
-But for beginners and even sophisticated practitioners, it’s a recurring refrain: unload!
+But for beginners and even sophisticated enthusiasts, it’s a recurring refrain: unload!
 Even if you take a mere three minutes and jot down the top-of-mind things rattling around in there, you’re doing great.

 Clean a drawer.
 No kidding.
 It’s one of the best therapies in the world for getting back in your psychological driver’s seat.
 And, unless you just moved into a new place this morning, there is always a drawer to clean.